mark-watson/Clojure-AI-Book-Code/webscraping/README.md

 ## Usage

+Run tests:

     lein test

 Look at the tests for API usage.

+Run main function in core.clj that contains a simple example:

+    lein run

 ## Code for my book "Practical Artificial Intelligence Programming With Clojure"